MahouShoujoMivutilde/shellbin/README.md

 # goshell

-A few personal tools that are too small to deserve full blown personal repo, but still quite useful to me, and hopefully you, stranger.
+A few personal tools that are too small to deserve a dedicated repo, but still quite useful to me, and hopefully you, stranger.

-If you'll decide to install some - make sure to have golang and git installed.
+If you'll decide to install some - make sure to have go and git installed.

-## sortlf
+## aqua

 ```
-sortlf <diretory>
-	like `ls`, but with the sorting algo from `lf`
-	respects `lf_sortby` and `lf_reverse` env. variables
+Usage of aqua:
+  -a string
+    	file a
+  -b string
+    	file b
 ```

 Install:

 ```
-go install github.com/MahouShoujoMivutilde/shellbin/cmd/sortlf@latest
+go install github.com/MahouShoujoMivutilde/shellbin/cmd/aqua@latest
 ```